-Gently stir the pears using a rubber spatula for about 2-3 minutes.
-Remove from heat and place the pears in a sieve over an empty bowl.
-Let cool.
+Gently stir the pears using a rubber spatula for 2-3 minutes.
+Remove from heat and place the pears over a plate lined with paper towel.

-In a bowl of a standing mixer place the butter, sugar and almond paste and mix on medium-high for about 3-4 minutes.
+In a bowl of a standing mixer, place the butter, sugar, and almond paste and mix on medium-high for about 3 minutes.

 Gently fold in the pears.

-Pour the batter in the prepared cake pan and bake for 40-50 minutes or just until a cake tester comes out clean from the center of the cake.
+Pour the batter into the prepared cake pan, sprinkle with sliced almonds (optional), and bake for 40-50 minutes or until a cake tester comes out clean from the center of the cake.

 - Store the cake at room temperature for up to three days, covered.
 To freeze, wrap the cake with plastic wrap and freeze for up to eight weeks.

 - This recipe yields one 12-cup bundt pan, two eight-inch round pans, or one 9-inch pan.
 Ensure the batter does not exceed 3/4 of the pan’s height.
 If you have extra batter, bake it in a small 4-inch pan or a muffin tin.

 - Adjust the baking time according to the pan.
 The cake is ready when a toothpick comes either clean from the center of the cake, or with just a few moist crumbs.